The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 We had a picnic by the totem pole; it was so lovely and a rare opportunity here in Iceland to have a picnic in an actual forest.

-We do have a cultivated forest in Elliðaárdalur valley in the middle of Reykjavík, which I visited often as it was next to my former home, where I lived for 28 years, but you can hear the traffic noise in the city, here in Haukadalur forest we couldn't hear anything but the birds singing.
+We have a cultivated forest in Elliðaárdalur valley in the middle of Reykjavík, which I visited often, as it was next to my former home, where I lived for 28 years.
+But you can hear city traffic there, whereas in Haukadalur forest, we couldn't hear anything but the birds singing.

 Haukadalskirkja church